aarafat27/AI-Research-Ideas/README.md

 **Hypothesis:** Meta-learning can be used to develop more efficient optimization algorithms that adapt to different problem domains.

 3. **Hyperparameter Optimization Using Evolutionary Algorithms.**
-   **objectives:** Investigate the use of genetic algorithms, particle swarm optimization, or other evolutionary algorithms to optimize hyperparameters in deep learning models.
+**Objectives:** Investigate the use of genetic algorithms, particle swarm optimization, or other evolutionary algorithms to optimize hyperparameters in deep learning models.
 **Hypothesis:** Evolutionary algorithms can outperform grid search and random search methods in optimizing hyperparameters, especially for models with complex architectures.